-Benjamin Ibarra-Sevilla is an Assistant Professor of Architecture and Historic Preservation.
-He is an architect graduated from National Autonomous University of Mexico (UNAM) and holds a degree on Conservation and Restoration of Built Heritage from the Excellence Program of the Carolina Foundation and the University of Alcalá de Henares, Spain.
-Previous to UT Austin, Prof. Ibarra-Sevilla was part of the faculty at the University of Minnesota's School of Architecture where he taught desing and building technlogy courses and was a Research Fellow of the Center for World Heritage Studies.
+Benjamin Ibarra-Sevilla is an Associate Professor of Architecture and Historic Preservation, Program Director Masters Advanced Studies, and Program Coordinator Masters of Science in Historic Preservation.
+He is an architect who graduated from the National Autonomous University of Mexico (UNAM) and holds a degree in Conservation and Restoration of Built Heritage from the Excellence Program of the Carolina Foundation and the University of Alcalá de Henares, Spain.
+Previous to UT Austin, Prof. Ibarra-Sevilla was part of the faculty at the University of Minnesota's School of Architecture where he taught design and building technology courses and was a Research Fellow of the Center for World Heritage Studies.

-As an educator and designer, Benjamin's Design Studios focus on the current challenges of historic preservation including adaptive reuse and insertions of contemporary pieces of architecture in historic urban landscapes.
-His seminar "Secret Knowledge, Rediscovering the Methods and Techniques of the Old Master Builders" explores the relationships between geometry, space, and structure while learning the challenges faced by gothic and renassaince designers.
-Prof. Ibarra-Sevilla has a profound interest on building technology, he teaches Construction 1 which is the introductory course of the technology sequence within the graduate program.
-His Graphic Documentation course focuses on developing documentation projects of historic buildings following the HABS guidelines and in recent years the work developed in this class has been under contract with the National Park Service.
-Within these documentation efforts, Prof. Ibarra-Sevilla works with students exploring traditional methods of documentation and digital technologies such as Laser Scanner and Digital Photogrammetry as vehicles for assesment and visualization of historic properties.
+As an educator and designer, Benjamin's Design Studios focus on the current challenges of historic preservation, including adaptive reuse and insertions of contemporary pieces of architecture in historic urban landscapes.
+His seminar "Secret Knowledge, Rediscovering the Methods and Techniques of the Old Master Builders" explores the relationships between geometry, space, and structure while learning the challenges faced by gothic and renaissance designers.
+Prof. Ibarra-Sevilla has a profound interest in building technology; he teaches Construction 1which is the introductory course of the technology sequence within the graduate program.
+His Graphic Documentationcourse focuses on developing documentation projects of historic buildings following the HABS guidelines, and in recent years the work developed in this class has been under contract with the National Park Service.
+Within these documentation efforts, Prof. Ibarra-Sevilla works with students exploring traditional methods of documentation and digital technologies such as Laser Scanner and Digital Photogrammetry as vehicles for assessment and visualization of historic properties.

 - Masters Degree in Conservation and Restoration of Built Heritage University of Alcala de Henares and Carolina Foundation Excellence Program, Madrid, Spain.
 2005